yberrada/kafka-mongo-c2c/README.md

 **Instructions**
 1. Launch a VM on AWS.
-2. SCP the `prod/setup` directory to the VM or directly clone the repo from the VM.
+2. SCP the `setup` directory to the VM or directly clone the repo from the VM.
-3. tar czf setup.tar.gz prod/setup
 4. Install Docker.
 5. Start the MongoDB and Kafka containers using Docker Compose.
 6. Connect to the MongoDB container and create a sink connector.